 NASA and other Space organizations are planning to assess and document all of 1,300 known potentially dangerous NEO’s.
 Modern technology allows us to calculate future courses of huge wondering rocks, it almost seems as though we have a Saint watching over us and letting us know when we are in danger.

 Outlawed by the church centuries ago for being un-Christian, Lupercalia, is a festival marking purification and as a warning to evil spirits coming to plunder riches.
 It seems rather fitting then that such a heavenly event such as Asteroid 2012 DA14’s passing should coincide with Lupercalia.
-As a race we rely heavily on what our planet offers because well, we have nothing else, nowhere else.
+As a species we rely heavily on what our planet offers because well, we have nothing else, nowhere else.

 Unfortunately asteroid 2012 DA14 will not be visible to the naked eye from Central Europe but perhaps that makes it that much more romantic, an object of such devastation can roam by freely, barely missing us and many are none the wiser.
 NASA have this base covered as they intend to research future fly-bys by asteroids of similar threat.
 One way they plan on doing this is by launching a satellite in 2016 called ‘Osiris-Rex’ that will monitor Asteroid 1999 RQ36.
 A vastly bigger rock than DA14 but one that isnt scheduled to pass us again until 2182, posing a threat to future generations.